Clint Brink

 Clint Brink (born 29 September 1980) is a South African actor.
 He is best known for his roles in the films King Dog, Ellen: Die storie van Ellen Pakkies and Lockdown Heights as well as the soap opera Binnelanders.

-Early
+Early life

 Brink was born in Paarl, Cape Province (now Western Cape).
 He attended New Orleans High School.
 He went on to graduate with a Bachelor of Arts in Film and Television from CityVarsity School of Media and Creative Arts in 1999.

 Career

 During his studies, Brink worked on several short films.
 At the age of 19 after graduation, he auditioned for the film Gangsters and dancers.
 Unfortunately, the film was cancelled before its production.
 However, he landed the role of Shaun Jacobs in the television series Backstage.
 He then appeared in the soap opera Generations as 'Bradley Paulse'.
 He also starred in several South African films such as Dollars and White Pipes, Swop! and Mega Python vs. Gatoroid.

 In 2006, he was nominated for the South African Film and Television Award (SAFTA) for Best Actor in a Feature Film for his role in the blockbuster film Dollars + White Pipes.
 In 2007 he starred as Valentino "Tino" Martens in the series Scandal!.
 For his performance, he earned SAFTAs for Best Actor and Best Supporting Actor in a TV Soap.